archatelain/code-for-eco-532/poly.md

 ```
 keep if country == "United States"
 ```

+Let's keep the whole dataset for now.
+Erase the two last commands from your do-file and re-run the entire do-file.

 Sometimes, you will want to do several operations on a database (which will mess it up), but keep a copy of the original data.
 The commands `preserve` and `restore` serve this purpose.
 Two examples: